alicolville/Weight-Tracker/readme.txt

 **Pro Changes:**

 * Support for measurements added - can now add and edit measurements for each entry!
-* Measurements for "Bicep - Left", "Bicep - Right", "Calf - Left", "Bust / Chest", "Buttocks", "Hips", "Navel", "Thigh - Left", "Thigh - Right" and "Waist".
+* Measurements for "Bicep - Left", "Bicep - Right", "Forearm - Left", "Forearm - Right", "Calf - Left", "Bust / Chest", "Buttocks", "Hips", "Navel", "Thigh - Left", "Thigh - Right" and "Waist".
 * Height can also be specified on the user preferences page.
 * If height is specified the BMI value for the given height / weight will be displayed.
 * New Shortcodes: